 The economic setback of 2008 took its toll on golf clubs all over the country, and Holston Hills was no exception.
 After floundering for a couple of years, the club was taken over by the Town of Marion in 2011 and converted into a semi-private community golf course.
 The transaction was financed by the Smyth County Foundation as part of its mission to ensure the community offers health and well-being facilities to area residents.

 After 10 years, the last of which brought COVID-19 challenges, the Town of Marion decided that their presence at HHGC was misplaced.
 Toward the end of 2020, the Smyth County Foundation negotiated ownership of the property and began seeking alternatives for management.
 A small group of partners and Marion natives, several of whom have significant golf industry experience, were given a lease to operate semi-private facilities starting January 1, 2021.

 In the short time since, several of improvements have been made to HHGC.
-The Wooden Pickle restaurant group was engaged to take over the food and beverage operation as the “WP Grill at Holston Hills”.
-A new logo was designed, a new membership program was implemented, the pro shop and grill were re-decorated, new golf carts have been purchased, paving repairs have been made, and the putting green and the first tee have been flipped.
-Many more exciting plans are in store in 2021.
+The local Wooden Pickle restaurant group was engaged to take over the food and beverage operation as the “WP Grill at Holston Hills”.
+A new logo was designed, a new membership program was implemented, the pro shop and grill were re-decorated, and new golf carts were purchased.
+In early 2023, all bunkers were renovated, long-standing drainage issues were addressed, and cart paths thoughout the golf course were resurfaced.
+Of course appropriate and important agronomic practices have been implemented, creating the best turf conditions in years.
+More exciting plans are in store!

 The future is bright for Holston Hills Golf Course.
 The best is yet to come!